-Despite the cost of offering employee benefits, it’s important to remember that an investment in your employees is an investment in your organization, with big returns on employee retention, productivity, and morale.
+Amid this tight economy, you need to maintain a competitive edge.
+It's important to remember that investing in your employees is investing in your organization, with significant returns on employee retention, productivity, and morale.

 Five advantages of offering employee benefits